Darlene M. Plummer

 Search Property Records.
 You can also call the PVA office and verify your current year valuation at: 859-392-1750.

-Non-receipt of a written assessment notice change does not cancel the assessment.
+Non-receipt of a written assessment notice change does not negate the assessment.

 Welcome to the Website for the office of the Kenton County Property Valuation Administrator (PVA).
 This Website is designed to assist property owners in their understanding of property valuation issues.
 We have attempted to define the role of the PVA Office, its duties and obligations to the citizens of Kenton County.
 The links above will provide you with a multitude of valuable information.